Read the latest and greatest from our team

 Factors Affecting How Long Vicodin Stays in Your System

-There are numerous factors that affect how long Vicodin will stay in your system.
+There are several factors that affect how long Vicodin stays in your system.
 Each person is different, and while there is a general pattern for how long Vicodin remains in the system, it’s almost impossible to predict exactly when your body will be free of the drug.

 It’s also important to note that Vicodin has a half-life of 3.8 hours.
 That means that it takes that amount of time for the concentration of the drug in your body to diminish by half.